logo

 We know much more today about children's difficulties and their needs for special attention following traumatic events than in previous eras.
 Assuring them that there will be days ahead when they again will feel safe, happy and carefree helps them trust in the future no matter how frightening their experiences have been.

-US DHHS - Coping with Disaster -- Suggestions for Helping Children with Cognitive Disabilities
+US DHHS - Coping With Disaster: Suggestions for Helping Children

-The National Institute of Mental Health - Help Children Cope with Violence and Disasters
+The National Institute of Mental Health - Helping children and adolescents cope with violence and disasters

 American Psychological Association Help Center